openhab/openhab-addons/addons/binding/org.openhab.binding.lutron/README.md

 # Lutron Binding

-This binding integrates with [Lutron](http://www.lutron.com) lighting control systems.
+This binding integrates with [Lutron](http://www.lutron.com) lighting control and home automation systems.
-It contains binding code for three different types of Lutron systems.
+It contains separate binding support for four different types of Lutron systems:

-The first is for RadioRA 2 and other systems that can be controlled by Lutron Integration Protocol, such as Caseta and Homeworks QS.
+* RadioRA 2 and other systems that can be controlled by Lutron Integration Protocol, such as Caseta and Homeworks QS
-The second is for the original RadioRA system, referred to here as RadioRA Classic.
+* The original RadioRA system, referred to here as RadioRA Classic
+* Legacy HomeWorks RS232 Processors
-The third is for Grafik Eye 3x/4x systems with GRX-PRG or GRX-CI-PRG.
+* Grafik Eye 3x/4x systems with GRX-PRG or GRX-CI-PRG control interfaces

-Each is described in a seperate section below.
+Each is described in a separate section below.

 # Lutron RadioRA 2 Binding

-**Note:** While the integration protocol used by this binding should largely be compatible with other Lutron systems such as Homeworks QS, this binding has only been tested with RadioRA 2 and, to a lesser extent, Caseta.
+**Note:** While the integration protocol used by this binding should largely be compatible with other current Lutron systems, this binding has only been fully tested with RadioRA 2 and Caseta.
 Homeworks QS support is still a work in progress.
+It has not yet been tested with Quantum, QS Standalone, or myRoom plus systems.

+**Note:** Caseta support is only possible with the Smart Bridge **Pro** hub.
+The standard Caseta hub does not support Lutron Integration Protocol.

 ## Supported Things

 This binding currently supports the following thing types:

+* **ipbridge** - The Lutron main repeater/processor/hub
-* dimmer - Dimmer
+* **dimmer** - Dimmer
-* switch - Switch or relay module
+* **switch** - Switch or relay module
-* cco - Contact closure output module
-* occupancysensor - occupancy/vacancy sensor
+* **occupancysensor** - Occupancy/vacancy sensor
-* keypad - seeTouch Keypad or Hybrid seeTouch Keypad
+* **keypad** - Lutron seeTouch or Hybrid seeTouch Keypad
-* ttkeypad - Tabletop seeTouch Keypad
+* **ttkeypad** - Tabletop seeTouch Keypad
-* pico - Pico Keypad
+* **pico** - Pico Keypad
-* vcrx - Visor control receiver
-* virtualkeypad - Repeater virtual keypad
+* **virtualkeypad** - Repeater virtual keypad
+* **vcrx** - Visor control receiver module (VCRX)
+* **cco** - Contact closure output module or VCRX CCO
-* shade - Lutron shade or motorized drape
+* **shade** - Lutron shade or motorized drape
-* greenmode - Green Mode subsystem
+* **greenmode** - Green Mode subsystem
-* timeclock - Scheduling subsystem
+* **timeclock** - Scheduling subsystem

 ## Discovery

 Full discovery is supported for RadioRA 2 systems.
+Both the main repeaters themselves and the devices connected to them can be automatically discovered.
-Discovered RadioRA 2 main repeaters will be accessed using the default lutron integration credentials.
+Discovered RadioRA 2 main repeaters will be accessed using the default integration credentials.
 These can be changed in the main repeater thing configuration.

-**Note:** Discovery of devices paired with a bridge may work on systems other than RadioRA 2.
+**Note:** Discovery of devices paired with a bridge may work on systems other than RadioRA 2 (e.g. HomeWorks QS).
 However, the bridge itself will need to be manually added as bridge discovery is only supported for RadioRA 2.

 ## Binding Configuration